arares03/orders-management-system/README.md

 # Warehouse Client Order Management System

 ## Description
 This is a Warehouse Client Order Management application that allows employees to manage client orders in a warehouse.
 The system provides CRUD (Create, Read, Update, Delete) operations for clients, products, and orders.
 Employees can create new orders by selecting clients and products, check stock availability, and generate bills after placing orders.
+In this project, reflection is employed to dynamically handle CRUD operations on database entities.
 ![PT_ASSIGN3_CRUD_REFLECTION](https://github.com/user-attachments/assets/123f728c-5907-496d-aa5c-4252482453db)
 ## Features
 - **Client Management**: Add, edit, delete, and view clients.